ETF2L/rules/docs/general-6.md

 - Examples:
   - Someone using a panic script in the spawn room once in an official versus someone doing it to taunt the enemy team after each round win versus someone using it multiple times in front of opposing players in a fight, making themselves harder to hit.
   - A Sniper using a transparent scope the entire match versus a Medic off-classing as a Sniper, using it only in pre-game.
+  - Overriding cooldowns on consumable weapons to enable them to be consumed quicker than intended.
+  - Use of binds that enable faster than intended weapon switch speeds

 Some exploits, modifications or scripts may give a constant advantage throughout the entire match, making their impact more indirect, thus using those will more likely lead to an immediate punishment rather than just a team/player warning.
 Furthermore, someone who is repeatedly installing and uninstalling a modification/script is not likely able to claim they were not aware of it.
 Ignorance of our rules is not an excuse either.
 With regard to an unusual bug, script or modification we advise players to use common sense and ask the ETF2L staff before using it in any TF2 match.